Eurekaarrow/daefuse.github.io/README.md

 # DAE-Fuse
+## An Adaptive Discriminative Autoencoder for Multi-Modality Image Fusion

-## 🎉🎉🎉 Accepted by ICME 2025 as Oral Presentation Paper 🎉🎉🎉
+### 🎉🎉🎉 Accepted by ICME 2025 as Oral Presentation Paper 🎉🎉🎉

 Please refer to the video fusion result at the <a href="https://eurekaarrow.github.io/daefuse.github.io/" target="_blank">  Project Page </a>